The VA home loan program was created in 1944, part of the original Servicemen's Readjustment Act, better known as the GI

 Updates and additional changes continued to reshape the program in subsequent years.
 The VA home loan program became increasingly important as the 2000s wore on.
 The economic collapse of 2007 sent the housing market into a downward spiral.
 Conventional lenders tightened requirements and access to credit in the wake of the subprime mortgage collapse.

 The VA program started to boom in an environment of low interest rates and restrictive lending.
-The 620 credit score benchmark most VA lenders instituted was -- and continues to be -- lower than what military buyers often need for both FHA and conventional loans.
+The kind of credit score benchmarks most VA lenders instituted was -- and continues to be -- lower than what military buyers often need for both FHA and conventional loans.
 Plus, it can take veteran and military buyers years to save a down payment for a conventional mortgage.

 The VA guarantied about 133,000 loans in fiscal year 2007.
 By 2010, that number had jumped to 314,000.
 Six years after the housing market crumpled, the VA backed a then-record 630,000 loans in FY13, an incredible 370 percent increase from 2007.
 Capping off an incredible year, the VA also guaranteed its 20 millionth home loan in 2013.
 The recipient was Beth Carpenter, the surviving spouse of an Iraq War veteran.

 Seventy-five years after its creation, the VA Loan Guaranty program continues to help level the playing field for veterans and their families.
 For some, this loan is the only realistic path to homeownership.